johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 clear;

-# prompt to convert the video to text if desired.
+# prompt to extract text from the video if desired.
 zenity \
 --question \
---title "Convert Video to Text?" \
+--title "Extract Text From the Video?" \
---text "Would you like to convert the video to text?" \
+--text "Would you like to extract text from the video?" \
---ok-label "Convert to Text" \
+--ok-label "Extract the Text" \
 --cancel-label "No, Skip" \
 2>/dev/null ;

-clear;
+# If the user cancels the prompt action then exit this script.
+if [ $? == 1 ]; then exit; fi

-# If the user selects the Convert to Text button then prompt user for the name of the converted text file.
+# If the user selects the Extract the Text button then prompt user for the name of the converted text file.
 if [ $? == 0 ];
 then \
 extractedFileName=$(zenity \
 --entry \
---title="Specify the name of the text file extracted from the video" \
+--title="Specify the name of the text file where extracted text will go" \
---entry-text="extractedText" \
+--entry-text="extractedTextFile" \
 --width 600 \
 2>/dev/null);

-    # If the user cancels the prompt action then exit this script.
-    if [ $? == 1 ];
-    then
-        exit;
 fi

 clear;

-fi
+# extract the text from the video.
 python /usr/local/bin/QRCodeVideoToTextFile.py $output.MP4 $extractedFileName.txt;

 clear;

-# prompt to display the text if desired.
+# prompt to display the extracted text if desired.
 zenity \
 --question \
 --title "View the text extracted from the video?" \